Meet the Trustees

 Professor David Coslett is a member of the Office of the Vice-Chancellor at Plymouth University.
 He was Interim Vice-Chancellor and Chief Executive until January 2016.
 A distinguished and long serving academic, with a career spanning 25 years in the UK HE sector, David was previously Deputy Vice-Chancellor (Academic) where he was responsible for Student Experience, Curriculum Development, Academic Partnerships and External Relations.
 Prior to this, he held posts as Pro Vice-Chancellor for Cultural Engagement and Dean of the Faculty of Arts.
 For a number of years he was Head of the School of Art and Performance at the former Exeter College of Art and Design.

 An expert in Theatre in Education and a champion of the University and city's cultural agenda, David was formerly secretary of the UK Council of University Deans of Arts, Social Sciences and Humanities.
 He serves on a number of Boards and Trusts, including the South West Film & Television Archive, and is Vice-Chair of the Plymouth Culture Board.
+He sits on The Box Plymouth Stakeholder Board for SWFTA.

 David holds degrees from the universities of Cardiff, Leeds and Durham and is a diplomate of the Guildhall School of Music and Drama, London.
 He is a Fellow of the Royal Society of Arts.